Road Traffic Accident Claims for Compensation

+Road Traffic accident claims are one of the most common types of compensation claims.
 Road traffic accidents are a daily occurrence on Britain’s roads.
-Road accidents cost thousands of lives and cause significant injuries every year.
+These types of accidents cost thousands of lives and cause significant injuries every year.

-If you are unfortunate enough to suffer a road traffic accident, which was not your fault, you might be able to make a personal injury claim for compensation.
-Whether you were the driver or passenger of a car, motorcyclist or victim of a ‘hit and run’ you will, no doubt, have experienced severe pain and suffering and could be entitled to make a road traffic accident claim.
-Road accident claims are the most common cause of personal injury claim.
+If you are unfortunate enough to suffer a road traffic accident which was not your fault, you might be able to claim for a road traffic accident.
+Whether you were the driver or passenger of a car, motorcyclist or victim of a ‘hit and run’ you will, no doubt, have experienced severe pain and suffering and could be entitled to make a road traffic accident compensation claim.

-Car accident claims are most commonly made for whiplash – a neck injury caused by a sudden movement of the head forwards, backwards or sideways, but can be made for a variety of other injuries, including broken bones, bruises, and psychological injuries.
+The vast majority of car accident claims are made for whiplash – a neck injury caused by a sudden movement of the head forwards, backwards or sideways, but can be made for a variety of other injuries, including broken bones, bruises, and psychological injuries.
 Often the injuries suffered can be far more serious and can cause the victim to suffer amputation, burns, spinal damage, brain damage, or fatalities.

 You are obviously better protected if you are in a road traffic accident if you are inside a vehicle such as a car, bus or lorry than you would be if you were a cyclist, motorcyclist or pedestrian.